etetoolkit/ete/doc/tutorial/tutorial_adaptation.rst

 You should have codeml and slr in your path:

- * CodeML, you can downalod it from http://abacus.gene.ucl.ac.uk/software/paml.html
+ * CodeML, you can download it from http://abacus.gene.ucl.ac.uk/software/paml.html
  * SLR, from here: http://www.ebi.ac.uk/goldman-srv/SLR/

 Download, compile and install both of the programs, in order to be able to run the examples.